 This course provides students with the skills needed to collaborate with global partners and widespread teams and to effectively communicate with clients, including large and small corporations, internal and external customers, and members of the project team.
 Drawing on real-world case studies, students will learn how to prepare and document project correspondence, how to master the art of persuasion, and how to satisfy clients despite budgetary and methodological restrictions.
 No prerequisites.

 When initiating change, organizations need to identify the right change for their organization and decide how to implement the change correctly.
-In the decision making process, critical factors need to be taken into consideration in a methodical, deliberate, and measurable way.
+In the decision-making process, critical factors need to be taken into consideration in a methodical, deliberate, and measurable way.
 This course provides the benefits of and insights into pre-implementation decision-making processes for framing and subsequently implementing strategic change.
 The impact of measurement and metrics on decisions for successful strategic change is discussed.
 It will conclude with a reflective evaluation of the lessons learned.
-No prerequisites.

 Elective Courses (3 credits)